greenplum-db/gpdb-archive/src/backend/access/appendonly/README.md

 help implement DELETEs/UPDATEs.
 Furthermore, we initialize this struct on the first unique index check performed, akin to how we initialize descriptors for insert and delete.

+AO lazy VACUUM is different from heap vacuum in the sense that ctids of data tuples change (and the index tuples need to be updated as a consequence).
+It leverages the scan and insert code to scan live tuples from each segfile and to move (insert) them in a target segfile.
+While moving tuples, we need to avoid performing uniqueness checks from the insert machinery.
+This is to ensure that we avoid spurious conflicts between the moved tuple and the original tuple.
+We don't need to insert a placeholder row for the backend running vacuum as the old index entries will still point to the segment being compacted.
+This will be the case up until the index entries are bulk deleted, but by then the new index entries along with new block directory rows would already have been written and would be able to answer uniqueness checks.